/posts/ 2020/clearing-distractions

 Banner notifications are the next tier of notifications to be checked over.
 These are the on-screen prompts that you get, the main interrupters.
 By default notification pop on the screen, hang around on your lock screen, and also sit in the Notification Centre. iOS has an option to control all three of these elements, so the next questions for each of the 41 applications were:

-As it turns out, I don’t need most application’s notifications right now, Notification Centre is fine, even the lock screen is a push for most of them.
+As it turns out, I don’t need most applications’ notifications right now_, The notification centre is fine, even the lock screen is a push for most of them.
 Wallet and banking notifications?
 Sure I want to know about them as soon as I look at my phone, but I don’t need to see the contents of my email inbox that second.

 Badges are useful, especially for messaging applications.
 In most cases it’s all I need to see, for example; my emails are not massively important and don’t need instant attention.
 If the application has a notification then it’ll appear as a badge on the application icon.
 After removing banners for most applications it seems to be the perfect balance, I have the majority of my important applications on my home screen in groups I can quickly see that I’ve notifications and decide to look at them on my terms.
 My home screen can look peppered with red “8"s and other numbers but at least I can check them when I feel like it, rather than have the notifications flashed in front of my eyes.

-Of course, it can’t be all positives, I’m missing my critical emails.
-When you login Netflix and other services online you’ll get an email notification saying that a new device as logged in, with my lockdown of all notifications from Outlook I’m also missing these notifications.
+Of course, it can’t be all positive, I’m missing my critical emails.
+When you log in to Netflix and other services online you’ll get an email notification saying that a new device as logged in, with my lockdown of all notifications from Outlook I’m also missing these notifications.
 It’d be useful if Outlook had the option to mute all notifications except for one folder in your account, while the option exists for “Focused Inbox” it doesn’t for any other folder.

 I expect I’ll be writing a follow-up article in a month or so to discuss further issues I’ve found, or just to rave about how much it has changed my life.
 One thing that stands out is that my battery usually lasts just about the full day, and at the moment at 6 pm and at 72%… wow.